What a joy it would be to echo with confidence that receiving mercy is natural and giving it just as intuitive. But mercy has an inherent problem.

 Mercy is an intentional forbearance shown toward an offender.
 An act of kindness or favor to one who through deed or merit does not deserve it.
 Mercy exhibited by Jesus on the cross was a divine blessing and mercy offered through us is a divine favor with no return date.

-But if we are instructed to love mercy, I must ask, what exactly makes mercy unlovable?
+But if we are instructed to love mercy, what makes mercy unlovable?

-If we have done what you’ve done we find that direct path toward mercy to be far easier to travel.
+If we’d made similar mistakes, we find that direct path toward mercy to be far easier to travel.
 However, if we cannot relate, we encounter the roadblock.
 We clamor for life change and celebrate transformation until we come face to face with the fact that mercy abides at the starting line of true restoration.

 Many of us have been there.
 We feel a person who has wounded us deserves destruction.
 They deserve pain and suffering and rejection because of what they’ve done.
 You may be right.
 They may deserve it.

 Or maybe you can’t understand their situation.
 You have never struggled with what they are struggling with so you are calloused, uncaring, and slow to give mercy.
-Mercy is great if we’re receiving it but frustrating if it’s being given at our expense.
+Mercy is wonderful thing to receive, but a frustration if it is given at our expense, as Jonah so depicted.

 It makes God’s declaration that much more compelling.
 How are we to LOVE mercy?